-- The inspector shall report as Deficient: - insulated windows that are obviously fogged or display other evidence of broken seals; - deficiencies in glazing, weather stripping and glazing compound in windows and doors; and - o the absence of safety glass in hazardous locations. - The inspector is not required to: - exhaustively inspect insulated windows for evidence of broken seals;
+- The inspector shall report as Deficient: - insulated windows that are obviously fogged or display other evidence of broken seals; - deficiencies in glazing, weather stripping and glazing compound in windows and doors;

-- exhaustively inspect glazing for identifying labels; or - o identify specific locations of damage.
+- o the absence of safety glass in hazardous locations; and - the absence of fall protection at windows that are located less than 24 inches from the finished floor and greater than 72 inches from the finished grade. - The inspector is not required to: - exhaustively inspect insulated windows for evidence of broken seals; - exhaustively inspect glazing for identifying labels; or - o identify specific locations of damage.